 - Fall Fundraiser, Events Fund

-Now, when you look at your Events Fund, you will see transactions from each of your specific Events held throughout the year.
+Set up this way, when you look at your Events Fund, you'll see transactions from each of your specific Events held throughout the year.